GeorgeK3/Pizza-Panic/README.md

-Pizza Panic - Godot Project
+# Pizza Panic - Godot Project

-Project Description
+## Project Description

--Pizza Panic is a fun and engaging game developed using the Godot Engine.
-The player embarks on a frantic adventure to  dodge obstacles, and deliver pizzas on his enemies.
-The game combines fast-paced action.
+Pizza Panic is a fun and engaging game developed using the Godot Engine.
+In this game, the player embarks on a frantic adventure, dodging obstacles and delivering pizzas to defeat enemies.
+Combining fast-paced action with humorous gameplay, Pizza Panic challenges players to prove their pizza delivery skills in a chaotic environment.

+> **Note:** The music and sound effects are not included in this project

-Features
+## Features

+- **Fast-Paced Gameplay:**
--Fast-Paced Gameplay – Navigate through challenging environments to deliver pizza-justice one your enemies.
+  Navigate through challenging environments and deliver pizza-justice upon your enemies.

+- **Multiple Levels:**
--Multiple Levels – Progress through increasingly difficult levels.
+  Progress through increasingly difficult levels, each with unique challenges.

+- **Score System:**
--Score System – Earn points for deliveries and compete for high scores.
+  Earn points for successful deliveries and compete for high scores.

+- **Save System:**
--Save System – Game progress is saved in save_file.json.
+  Your game progress is automatically saved in `save_file.json`, allowing you to resume where you left off.

-Requirements
+## Requirements

+- **Godot Engine:**
--Godot Engine – Version 3.x or 4.x (ensure compatibility with the project.godot file).
+  Version 3.x or 4.x (ensure compatibility with the `project.godot` file).

+- **Operating System:**
--Operating System – Windows, macOS, or Linux.
+  Compatible with Windows, macOS, or Linux.

-Installation and Setup
+## Installation and Setup

--Download and Extract the Project
+1. **Download and Extract the Project:**

--Download the ZIP file containing the project.
+   - Download the ZIP file containing the project.

--Extract it to your preferred location.
+   - Extract it to your preferred location.

--Open in Godot
+2. **Open in Godot:**

--Launch Godot Engine.
+   - Launch the Godot Engine.

--Click on "Import" and navigate to the folder containing project.godot.
+   - Click on "Import" and navigate to the folder containing `project.godot`.

--Select project.godot and import the project.
+   - Select `project.godot` and import the project.

--Run the Project
+3. **Run the Project:**

--Press F5 or click on "Play" to run the project.
+   - Press `F5` or click on the "Play" button in Godot to run the project.

+Enjoy playing Pizza Panic and experience the thrill of pizza delivery like never before!